 Engineers imagine, invent and build things.
 And engineers also take things apart to figure out how they were made.
-By reverse-engineering an existing product, an engineer can figure out ways to improve it, or to use its technology or components for a different product or application.
+By reverse-engineering an existing product, an engineer can figure out ways to improve it or use its technology or components for a different product or application.
 Explore the process of reverse engineering in this activity!

 Note: In this experiment, you reverse engineer (i.e., take apart) a toy to figure out how it works.
-You will need a small toy that moves on its own, but that is not battery-operated.
+You will need a small toy that moves independently but is not battery-operated.
 For example:

-- Pull-back Toy car: the kind that you can drag along the floor then let go, and it zips off on its own. - Top: the kind that has the handle on top that you push down to make the top spin - Any sort of wind-up toy
+- Pull-back Toy car: the kind you can drag along the floor and then let go, and it zips off on its own. - Top: the kind that has a handle on top that you push down to make the top spin - Any wind-up toy

 Reverse engineering is more than just taking something apart.
-As you take the toy apart, you need to carefully observe all the pieces, how they fit together and what they do.
-Ideally, you should be able to put the toy back together again after you've finished studying it.
-(Just in case you can't, however, you might want to use an old, still-functioning toy that nobody plays with any more.)
+As you take the toy apart, you must carefully observe all the pieces, how they fit together and what they do.
+Ideally, you should be able to put the toy back together again after studying it.
+(If you can't, however, you might want to use an old, still-functioning toy that nobody plays with anymore.)

-- 1. Spend a few minutes playing with the toy.
-Test it out and see what it does. - 2.
+1.Spend a few minutes playing with the toy.
+Test it out and see what it does.

 Try to imagine the mechanism inside the toy.
 How do you think it works?
 Draw a detailed diagram showing how you think it looks on the inside.
-Use labels to explain what different parts are and what they do. - Use the screwdriver (and any other tools you might need) to take the toy apart.
+Use labels to explain what different parts are and what they do.

+2. Use the screwdriver (and any other tools you might need) to take the toy apart.
 Remember, you don't want to destroy it!
-Take it apart carefully and take care not to lose any pieces. - Supplies small, self-propelled toy (see notes above) paper pen or pencil screwdriver other tools as needed - 4.
-Draw another diagram showing what the toy actually looks like on the inside.
-Again, label all the parts and give a brief description of what they do.
-How close or different was your first guess? - 5.
+Take it apart carefully and take care not to lose any pieces.

+- 3. Draw another diagram showing what the toy actually looks like on the inside.
+Again, label all the parts and briefly describe what they do.
+How close or different was your first guess? - 4.
 Now that you know how the toy works, try to: - Figure out a way to improve it.
 Can you eliminate any parts (which would reduce the cost of the toy) or make them work differently? - Figure out a different way to use the toy's mechanism.
 Can you invent a new kind of toy using the same mechanism?